kingkool68/sprig/README.md

  - `sprig/roots` for modifying which directories Twig should look for twig templates in
  - `sprig/theme_dirs` for modifying the name of directories to look for Twig templates in (Example: if you want to change the directory from `views` or `twig` to `templates`)
  - `sprig/twig_loader` for modifying the Twig loader environment (see <https://twig.symfony.com/doc/1.x/api.html>)

+ ## PHP Compatibility

+PHP compatibility is dependent on Twig's PHP prerequisites.
+Use the appropriate branch of Sprig to meet your minimum PHP requirements.

+ - [Twig 3.x](https://twig.symfony.com/doc/3.x/intro.html) needs at least PHP 7.2.0 to run, use the Sprig `master` branch.
+ - [Twig 2.x](https://twig.symfony.com/doc/2.x/intro.html) needs at least PHP 7.0.0 to run, use the Sprig `2.x` branch.
+ - [Twig 1.x](https://twig.symfony.com/doc/1.x/intro.html) needs at least PHP 5.5.0 to run , use the Sprig `1.x` branch.